 Freedom of expression in Europe: Who draws the line?

-Hate speech laws are spreading in Europe, as EU governments and international organisations are trying to find measures to defuse conflicts.
-At the first sight, these laws seem to foster a civilised discourse, but free speech advocates, journalists and lawyers warn of excessive limitations of this most basic human right.
+Hate speech laws are spreading in Europe as EU governments and international organisations try to find measures to defuse conflicts.
+At first sight, these laws seem to foster a civilised discourse, but free speech advocates, journalists and lawyers warn of excessive limitations of this most basic human right.

-Germany has recently passed a hate speech law that fines companies with up to €50 million if they don’t remove “hateful” content on time.
-It remains unclear, however, what exactly qualifies as “hateful” and who gets to decide it.
-Politicians, bishops and normal citizens have been prosecuted for “hate speech”.
+Germany has recently passed a hate speech law that fines companies up to €50 million if they don’t remove “hateful” content in good time.
+It remains unclear, however, what exactly qualifies as “hateful” and who defines it.
+Politicians, the clergy and everyday citizens have been prosecuted for “hate speech”.
 Last year, Dutch MP Geert Wilders was convicted for inciting discrimination against Dutch Moroccans.
 He called the prosecution a lawsuit against freedom of speech.

 The European Court of Human Rights upholds strong protections for speech, even if it “shocks, offends or disturbs”.
-Europe seems to be moving away from that position and towards laws that stifle rather than encourage debate and expression.
+Is Europe moving away from that position and towards laws that stifle rather than encourage debate and expression?
 If freedom of expression means that only the politically correct is protected, it is not a freedom worth having.
 On the other hand, how far can and should freedom of expression go?